liamjbennett/blog/content/posts/2021-08-21-explaining-my-workflow.md

 ShowBreadCrumbs: false
 ---

 This is one of those posts that I have been meaning to write for while.
-Over the years one of the things that I have found useful in my career has been always being up-to-date on the latest technology, the latest news on companies, the latest ideas methodologies and the latest scientific research.
+Over the years one of the things that I have found useful in my career has been always being up-to-date on the latest technology, the latest corporate news, and the latest ideas, methodologies and scientific research.
 At the speed that all of these areas move, it's not the easiest thing to do and can often feel like your trying to drink from a firehose.

 ## The history

-Like most engineers of my age when I started, keeping up to date on tech meant a daily browse of [slashdot](https://slashdot.org/) but that soon became [hackernews](https://news.ycombinator.com/), [reddit](https://www.reddit.com/) and [twitter](http://twitter.com/) pouring more and more news and updates into my life.
-I quickly started using RSS feeds and Google Reader (RIP) to pull this all together as well as many of the more popular tech news sites being referenced and linked to.
-This was ok, but it was still limited and still required a lot of context switching between those sites that supported RSS and those that didn't.
+Like most engineers of my age, when I started, keeping up to date on tech meant a daily browse of [slashdot](https://slashdot.org/) however that soon became [hackernews](https://news.ycombinator.com/), [reddit](https://www.reddit.com/) and [twitter](http://twitter.com/) which poured more and more news and updates into my life.
+I quickly started using RSS feeds and Google Reader (Rest in Peace) to pull all of this together, in addition to many of the more popular tech news sites being referenced and linked to.
+This was ok but it was still limited, and still required a lot of context switching between the sites that supported RSS and those that didn't.

-But my routine was simple - daily check on feeds, bookmark interesting material for later and spend an hour (or two) on the weekend with a tea and laptop screen.
+My routine was simple - daily check on feeds, bookmark interesting material for later and spend an hour (or two) on the weekend with a tea and laptop screen.

 ## The firehose